 Good to know: Cracked is a humor-focused website that’s been around since 2007 and has a good reputation for paying writers — even brand new ones.

-These 14 websites that will pay are just starting points to earn money.
-If there’s a site you read regularly and would love to get published on, make sure to check out their submission guidelines to see what type of guest posts they’re looking for so you can make money writing.
+These 12 websites that will pay are just starting points to earn money.
+If there’s a site you read regularly and would love to get published on, be sure to check out their submission guidelines to see what type of guest posts they’re looking for so you can make money writing.

 Looking to start your journey as a freelance writer or Virtual Assistant providing writing services?
 We’ve got you!
-Join The #FullyBookedVA System and let’s do it!
+Enroll in 30 Days or Less to Freelance Writing Success and let’s do it!